 According to the Raising Modern Australia report, 44.8% of grandparents say they have contributed financially to their family by helping with presents for special occasions such as birthdays and Christmas, while 36.1% have also helped with general household and living costs for their children’s family.

 Further, 19.2% who have contributed financially in some way to their children’s family feel this should give them a say on how their grandchildren are raised.

 Investing in your grandchildren’s education is an admirable act, but it pays to remember financial input doesn’t warrant unsolicited advice on everything that surrounds that money.
 If you’re not willing to take a back seat to the big decision-making, you may want to rethink your investment.

 Why Tensions Rise

-If you think back to the day you welcomed into the world your first child, you will most likely remember an endless amount of unwanted advice hurled your way.
+If you think back to the day you welcomed your first child into the world, you will most likely remember an endless amount of unwanted advice hurled your way.
 It’s overwhelming and can leave you feeling undermined and judged.

 Your children might not understand the role you want to play in your grandchild’s life and if you explain your eagerness to be more than just a financial aid, they might be more open to your input.
 They might even be willing to cede authority over certain things.